bitesite/bitesite_configs/coding_setup.md

 2. Every project should have its own `.eslintrc.js` (ideally we publish our own extension, ours would extend "eslint:recommended", "plugin:react/recommended", "prettier")

 As a result: We would not set up ESLint as the formatter (that would be handled by prettier)

+3. Every project should have prettier set up to run in GitHub actions or Git Hooks.